ayoisaiah/f2-docs/docs/reference/cli-options.md

   --allow-overwrites
     Allows the renaming operation to overwrite existing files.
     Caution: Using this option can lead to unrecoverable data loss.

+  -c, --clean
+    Clean empty directories that were traversed in a renaming operation.

   -E, --exclude
     Excludes files and directories that match the provided regular expression.